Sean Kanan: Early life

-Kanan was born Sean Perelman in Cleveland, Ohio to Dale and Michelle Perelman.
+Kanan was born Sean Perelman in Cleveland, Ohio, to Dale and Michelle Perelman.
 His family later relocated to New Castle, Pennsylvania.
-He attended Mercersburg Academy in Pennsylvania, Boston University and UCLA where he earned a degree in political science.
+He was raised Jewish.
+Kanan attended Mercersburg Academy in Pennsylvania, Boston University and UCLA where he earned a degree in political science.

 Career

 The Karate Kid Part III

 Kanan's first notable role was that of villain Mike Barnes in the 1989 film The Karate Kid Part III directed by Academy Award winning Director, John Avildsen.

 As a teenager, Kanan studied Shotokan karate under Sensei William Stoner.
-By the time he landed the role, Kanan had a good foundation of Japanese Karate which would be essential for portraying the central antagonist of Daniel LaRusso played by Ralph Macchio.
+By the time he landed the role, Kanan had a good foundation of Japanese Karate which would be essential for portraying the central villain opposite of hero Daniel LaRusso played by Ralph Macchio.
 He trained in Shitō-ryū at a school run by Karate master Fumio Demura and with stunt coordinator and Tang Soo Do master Pat E. Johnson.

 During filming, he suffered internal bleeding after injuring his omentum, a membrane that connects the stomach with other organs, supplying them with blood along with physically protecting them.
 Kanan collapsed at a Las Vegas hotel four days after shooting the scene and underwent life-saving surgery.